giusguerrini/xwterm/README.md

 	    var ansi = new AnsiTerm( { nLines: 40, nColumns: 120, containerId: "myterminal" } );

-For testing purposes, you can find a minimal terminal server written in Python3 in the "example" folder.
-It works well on Linux only, since it needs "pty" support.
-To try it, just go to the "example" folder and launch "./miniserver.py", then open your browser at the URL http://127.0.0.1:8000 .
-Miniserver can be launched also on Windows 10, but a reliable integration with Windows' virtual console system requires much more effort.
-Miniserver also implements an experimental WebSocket support as endpoint ws://127.0.0.1:8001.
-**Do not use the example as if it were a real terminal server**; it is meant only to familiarize with the AnsiTerm class and ease its development.

 The terminal can use these kinds of channels to communicate with the server (*NOTE: Here we use the term "server" in an extensive sense, to indicate any form of data source and destination that is suitable to be managed by a terminal.*)